GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part06.rst

       {
         error_at (
     tok->get_locus (),
-    "operands of operator %s must be boolean but they are %s and %s\n", tok->get_token_description (), print_type (left.get_type ()),
+    "operands of operator %qs must be boolean but they are %qs and %qs\n", tok->get_token_description (), print_type (left.get_type ()),
     print_type (right.get_type ()));
         return false;